Time perception hacks: why productive days feel wasted

 Your brain doesn’t experience time as a continuous stream.
 It chunks time into meaningful segments.
 Rituals create those chunks.

 A temporal anchor is a small repeated action that signals to your brain “this is a distinct period worth attention.”
+Researchers call these temporal landmarks: discrete events that segment time and increase retrospective duration estimates.
 The morning coffee before work.
 The three deep breaths before starting a focused session.
 The walk around the block at transition points.
 The shutdown ritual at 5pm.

 These aren’t productivity theater.
 They’re neurologically meaningful.
 Each anchor tells your brain “remember this moment” and “this period has boundaries.”
 When time has clear boundaries and markers, your brain dedicates more processing to it.
 That dedicated processing expands the felt duration of the period.